 Babies who are breastfed are less likely to die from cot death than babies who have only ever received formula milk.

 Keep your baby at the right temperature.

-Even after taking as many precautions as possible, babies can and do still die from cot death.
-You will often have many different emotions, including overwhelming feelings of guilt and anger.
+Even after you take as many precautions as possible, babies can and do still die from cot death.
+You may have many different emotions and some parents have overwhelming feelings of guilt and anger.
 Family and friends can be a valuable source of help and comfort at this difficult time.
-They can also help in practical ways, for example with looking after other children, preparing meals and doing shopping.
+They can also help in practical ways, for example if you have other children, they can look after them for you, prepare meals and do the shopping.

 The decision to have another child after losing a baby to cot death isn't an easy one.
 You will know if and when you're ready and when it’s the right time for you.

-Care of the Next Infant (CONI) schemes are available in many areas.
+Care of the next infant (CONI) schemes are available in many areas.
 They offer advice, support, increased monitoring for your new baby and frequent check-up visits.
 Ask your GP or midwife if there is a CONI scheme in your area.
-If there isn't, your local health authority may run its own equivalent scheme and will be able to offer you additional support during your pregnancy and after the birth of your new child.
+If there isn't, your local health authority may run its own equivalent scheme.
+They may be able to offer you additional support during your pregnancy and after the birth of your new child.

 For sources and links to further information, see Resources.

 This information was published by Bupa's Health Information Team and is based on reputable sources of medical evidence.
 It has been reviewed by appropriate medical or clinical professionals.
 Photos are only for illustrative purposes and do not reflect every presentation of a condition.
 The content is intended only for general information and does not replace the need for personal advice from a qualified health professional.
 For more details on how we produce our content and its sources, visit the about our health information page.